Maniizzle/AngularjsWithTypescript/README.md

 # Configuring Razor Pages with AngularJs and Typescript

-A lot of .NETMVC and Razor legacy Applications run on Angular js with Typescript.
-I maintain some but didnt bootsrap(set it up) any.
+A lot of .NETMVC and Razor legacy Enterprise Applications run on Angular js with Typescript.
+I maintain lots of them but didnt bootsrap(set it up) any.

 This application is my attempt of Bootstraping a Razor Page,With AngularJs and Typescript.